simonheb/ritest/README.md

 What do yo want to test?
 David McKenzie has a short discussion of this [here](http://blogs.worldbank.org/impactevaluations/finally-way-do-easy-randomization-inference-stata).
 In short, there are three min hypotheses one might want to test. (a) Treatment A is no different from Control, (b) Treatment B is no different from Controls and (c) the two treatments are indistinguishable.

 Here give an example for (a). (b) and (c) are conducted analogously.
-First, make sure that you define a single treatment varaible that encodes all 3 cases as above.
+First, make sure that you define a single treatment varaible that encodes all three cases as above.
 Then you can either run:

 ```
 ritest treatment _b[1.treatment], .... : reg y i.treatment if treatment != 2
 ```
-or alternatively
+or
 ```
 ritest treatment _b[1.treatment], .... : reg y i.treatment, fixlevels(2)
 ```

-The two variants are slighly different.
+The two variants are slightly different.
 The first one completely drops observations of Treatment B, assuming they are useless for identifying differences between Treatment A and control.
 The second one keeps these observations in the estimation sample, but excludes them from the re-randomization.
-Keeping them in the estimation and re-randomization would make no sense, as this would pool Treatment B and the control group and thus test a weird hypotheses.
+Keeping them in the estimation and re-randomization would make no sense, as this would pool Treatment B and the control group and thus test a weird hypothesis.

 The two variants could lead to different results if the observations of group B affect the estimation of `_b[1.treatment]`.
-Sometimes this can be good, for example, if your regression includes control variables and their coefficients become more precesely estimated when the full sample is used.
-In turn, the more precisely estimated control varible coefficient improves the estimate `_b[1.treatment]`, which could be advantageous.
+Sometimes this can be good; for example, if your regression includes control variables and their coefficients become more precisely estimated when the full sample is used.
+In turn, the more precisely estimated control variable coefficient improves the estimate `_b[1.treatment]`, which could be advantageous.